slotThe/slotThe.github.io/posts/atreus-review.md

 This is a quaint little feature: auto-correct inside of your keyboard's firmware!
 I promise that it's not as bad as it sounds.
-It does not work automatically, thankfully, but is based off a given list of replacements.
+It does not work automatically, thankfully, but is based on a given list of replacements.
 For example,

     widht -> width